netxms/netxms-doc/admin/data-collection.rst

 ``TRUE`` (to accept instance), ``FALSE`` (to reject instance).

 If an array is returned, then instance is counted as accepted.
-Only first element of the array is obligatory, the rest elements are optional (but to include an element, all preceding elements should be included).
+Only first element of the array is mandatory, the rest elements are optional (but to include an element, all preceding elements should be included).
 Array structure:

 ======================== ==========================================================